ilarsf/aarc_lts/resources/knowledge-assessment/quizzes.md

 <div class="page-header">
   <h1>Knowledge Quizzes</h1>
-  <p class="page-description">Test your understanding of key rowing concepts with our interactive quizzes.
-These assessments help reinforce important information and ensure you're ready for on-water activities.</p>
 </div>

 <div class="info-box note">
-  <h4>Required Quizzes/* Progress grid styles */
-.quiz-progress {
-  margin: 2.5rem 0;
-}

-.progress-grid {
-  display: grid;
-  grid-template-columns: repeat(auto-fill, minmax(150px, 1fr));
-  gap: 1.2rem;
-  max-width: 1000px;
-  margin: 0 auto;
-}

-.progress-item {
-  text-align: center;
-  background-color: #ffffff;
-  border-radius: 12px;
-  padding: 1.2rem 1rem;
-  box-shadow: 0 3px 10px rgba(0,0,0,0.08);
-  transition: all 0.3s ease;
-  border: 1px solid #f0f0f0;
+  <h4>Required Quizzes</h4>
-}ty Quiz is required for all Learn to Scull participants and must be completed with a score of at least 80% before the first on-water session.</p>
+  <p>The Safety Quiz is required for all Learn to Scull participants and must be completed with a score of at least 80% before the first on-water session.</p>
 </div>

-## Your Quiz Progress
+## Your Progress

 <div class="quiz-progress">
   <div class="progress-grid">